claudia-viaro/optimal_stopping-switching/README.md

 | 20 | 100 | 192.448     | 0.01  |
 | 20 | 110 | 301.107     | 0.009 |

-Some [results](https://github.com/claudia-viaro/optimal_stopping-switching/blob/main/opt_switching_V4.ipynb) on the pricing of a Bermuda max-call option with start and stop decision, with final regime not fixed:
+Some [results](https://github.com/claudia-viaro/optimal_stopping-switching/blob/main/opt_switching_V4.ipynb) on the pricing of a Bermuda max-call option with start and stop decision, with final regime not fixed. $\rightarrow$ there is a mistake here.

 ### In progress
 I am transferring this same problem (stopping) under a RL formulation using OpenAI Gym architecture.
 I have created the module environment "gym_stopping" which can be installed as: